 Disclaimer: I receive a small commission from some of the links on this page.

-The GLBT History Museum in San Francisco is open:
+The GLBT Historical Society Museum in San Francisco hours are as follows:

 You will find this museum at 4127 18th Street.
 It is just a half a block west of Castro Street.

-The Main Gallery in the GLBT History Museum in San Francisco houses exhibits that span from the time of the Gold Rush up until today.
+The Main Gallery in the GLBT Historical Society Museum in San Francisco houses exhibits that span from the time of the Gold Rush up until today.

-The main gallery in the GLBT History Museum in San Francisco is the heart of the facility.
+The main gallery in the GLBT Historical Society Museum in San Francisco is the heart of the facility.
 It's a large room with a variety of exhibits.

 The front gallery is space that is dedicated to traveling exhibits.
 It's a small area but offers a great look into current topics and other world renowned exhibits that spend a few months in this space.